shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

 # Instructions
 1. Your goal is to find the `secret.txt` file
-2. forget everything you knew: from this point on you DON'T know what the Entra admin password is (i.e. what's the password of 'user1' / 'rootuser')
+2. forget everything you knew: from this point on you DON'T know what the Entra admin password is (i.e. what's the password of 'user1' / 'rootuser'), and what the VMs passwords are
 3. **DO NOT** password reset or silver ticket (Seamless SSO) "user1"
 3. **Starting point:** as the attacker the only thing you have is the RDP session on the DC VM.
 Good luck!